mahmoudesmail/tu-wien-data-science-summaries/cogviz - cognitive foundations of visualization 193.142/mc.md

 	- color perception isn't affected.
 - d) mostly false
 	- it doesn't directly limit the number of visual queries, but may affect their effectiveness.

 ---

+**question**: which of the following is not a valid reason for why humans perceive they have full awareness of their visual field despite only seeing a small portion in high resolution?

+- a) saccadic eye movements
+- b) attention-driven perception
+- c) the world acting as its own memory
+- d) the fovea expanding under cognitive load

+answer:

+- a) true - saccadic movements allow rapid sampling of the visual field
+- b) true - attention helps focus on relevant information
+- c) true - the world acts as an external memory store
+- d) false - the fovea does not expand under cognitive load

+---